The 11 Best Winter Wedding Venues in Texas

 Winter down South is a breeze — especially along the Kemah Boardwalk.
 The 60-acre theme park grazes the Gulf Coast shores of Galveston Bay and Clear Lake.
 Just 20 miles from downtown Houston, Kemah Boardwalk’s waterfront restaurants, boutiques, and rides are a convenient escape from modernity.
 Vintage-style attractions and lavish ballrooms with ocean views make this sunny spot one of our favorite winter wedding venues.

-5. Dream big in this magical urban farm in East Austin
+5. Dream big in this boutique glamping and event space in East Austin

-Even in the winter, this tucked-away organic farm surrounds event-goers with natural beauty.
-Root vegetables and flowers add to the venue’s greenery, and these thrive in the mild Texan climate.
+Even in the winter, this tucked-away glamping space in Elgin surrounds event-goers with natural beauty.
+You and your guests will have access to an open-air event space as well as indoor glamping retreats.
 Seat your guests under the stars or make space around the covered dance floor for shade.
-Hanging lights complete the Southern look and give evening photos an enchanting glow.
+Hanging lights complete the rustic look and give evening photos an enchanting glow.

-6. Throw a swanky soiree in this secluded luxury retreat in Cedar Hill
+6. Throw a swanky soiree in this Victorian Home in Ovilla

 7. Elope at Santa Elena Canyon in Big Bend National Park